-Each annual crop produces a limited supply, is numbered and dated by hand.
+Each annual crop produces a limited supply, is numbered and dated by my hand.
 Each batch colour may vary a little as each nut crop is unique!

-Walnut W/inc™ is a rich, deep, autumn brown but it’s also is available treated with iron to give a deeper brown-black.
+Walnut w/inc™ is a rich, deep, autumn brown but it’s also is available treated with iron to give a deeper brown-black.

-Natural Indigo W/inc ™
+Natural Indigo and walnut w/inc ™

 Each bottle of this beautiful deep sea blue ink has a sprinkle of natural indigo, a dash of local walnut, a pinch of Welsh sea salt and a swish of seaweed to thicken… ’tis the ink for a landlocked mermaid to write her message in a bottle.

-Oak Gall W/inc ™
+Oak gall w/inc ™